 In the race for existence, striking teenagers discover that activism, authority and awareness make for a steep learning curve.

 Determined to provoke real action, New Zealand teenagers nationwide join the global School Strike for Climate.
-But planning a movement and building momentum are the easy parts as they face political indifference, their own white privilege, and the ongoing struggle to be heard…as the tides continue to rise.
+But planning a movement and building momentum are the easy parts as they face political indifference, their own privilege, and the ongoing struggle to be heard…as the tides continue to rise.